donno2048/restricted-functions/README.md

 Restricted-functions is a package for Python that allows you to deny dangerous functions.

-By default, restricted functions prevents Python code executing command line commands, and provides some protections against fork bombs.
-Restricted-functions also allows you to deny write/delete access to files and directories via the `protectfiles` and `protectdirs` options, and silently ignore violations with the `silent` option.
+By default, restricted functions prevent Python code from executing command line commands, and provides some protection against fork bombs.
+Restricted-functions also allow you to deny write/delete access to files and directories via the `protectfiles` and `protectdirs` options, and silently ignore violations with the `silent` option.

 ## Installation